-David is an attorney in the McNees Real Estate and Public Sector Practice Groups.
+David is an attorney in the McNees Real Estate and Public Finance & Government Services Groups.

 His areas of focus include commercial real estate development, purchases and sales, leasing transactions and coordinating real estate transfers within corporate mergers and acquisitions.
 David represents businesses, municipalities and individual clients throughout the entire process of commercial transactions, including negotiation, contract drafting, due diligence and closing.
 He is also known for advising clients about realty transfer tax, right of way easements, manufactured housing communities and real estate brokerage law.